Po Phaok The

+The golden crown of Po Klong M'hnai, crafted in the XVII-XVIII centuries, is currently on display at the Vietnam History Museum in Ho Chi Minh City.

 Po Phaok The (?-1835), also known as Po Phaok or Cei Phaok The, was the last ruler of Champa from 1828 to 1832.
 His Vietnamese name was Nguyễn Văn Thừa (阮文承).
 He lived at a time when the Vietnamese monarch strove to centralize the country, which led to the demise of Champa (in Vietnamese, the Principality of Thuận Thành) as a vassal polity.
 The ruler himself was deposed and ended his life a victim of the suspicions of Emperor Minh Mạng.

 Reign

 Po Phaok The was a son of Po Saong Nyung Ceng (Nguyễn Văn Chấn).
 When his father died in 1822, his succession was blocked by the Vietnamese imperial authorities.
 After some problems, Po Klan Thu (Nguyễn Văn Vĩnh) was made the new Cham ruler, while Po Phauk The was made deputy ruler.
 Po Klan Thu's times was short, however, since he died in 1828.
 Po Phaok The was now appointed as new ruler at the strong insistence of the Viceroy of Lower Cochinchina, Lê Văn Duyệt who maintained a largely autonomous position outside immediate imperial control.
 The appointment was done without Emperor Minh Mạng's direct permission, to his apparent dissatisfaction.
 Po Phaok The was granted the Vietnamese title Thuận Thành trấn Khâm sai Thống binh cai cơ.
 Po Klan Thu's son Po Dhar Kaok (Nguyễn Văn Nguyên) was appointed as his viceroy, or the deputy ruler.
 His name as we have it actually means "Lord Deputy (whose name is) The".

 During his reign, Champa did not have a direct relationship with Huế court as was the case under his predecessor; they only sent tribute to Lê Văn Duyệt in Lower Cochinchina.
 These years nevertheless saw a concerted effort of Vietnamization of the Cham population.
 The old accord made between the Champa ruler and the Nguyễn lord in 1712 was abrogated, meaning that the Vietnamese legal system was enforced in a region where Vietnamese was not widely spoken.
 The social relations between Chams and Vietnamese deteriorated considerably.
 To this contributed the harsh cultural policy.
 The inhabitants were ordered to dress in Vietnamese rather than Cham style, to celebrate Vietnamese ceremonies, and abandon various customs.